Placements (Overview)

 Before Content

-This placement injects the ad before the content of the post or page.
+This placement injects the ad before the main content of a post or page.

 ad placement within the content